-Senior citizens have long been victims of financial schemes, from both clever crooks and greedy family members.
+Senior citizens have long been victims of financial schemes, and elder financial abuse from both clever crooks and greedy family members.
 Now a new study says it’s getting worse.
 Here are the depressing details, followed by some positive steps you can take to keep this from happening to you or a loved one.

 “Worse than previously thought”

 When the Allianz life insurance company first polled families in 2014, 30 percent had “reported knowing an elder who experienced financial abuse.”
 This year, it jumped to 37 percent.